CrowdsourcingKC/crowdsourcingshortcut/CONTRIBUTING.md

 ## Contributing
----
-Note: this is where the book lives online: https://crowdsourcingkc.github.io/crowdsourcingshortcut/
----

 If you want to contribute:
 - [Open issues can be found here](https://github.com/CrowdsourcingKC/crowdsourcingshortcut/issues) or suggest your own!
 - If it's a small update or simple change, just go for it.